If You Float You’re a Witch

 At some point we must consider the cost of our humanity.
 What is “righteousness” worth?
 Your life?
 Someone else’s?
 An entire group of people?
 That’s what it has been, historically.

-We must switch this narrative if we are going to survive – and thrive.
+We must switch this narrative if we’re going to survive – and thrive.
 We need to start looking out for one another – investing in the human race, as a whole.
 We need to break down the barriers and walls that have been built and reinforced by those in power, who hold no regard for the general population.
 We need to stop fighting amongst ourselves and focus our attention on dismantling these systems of oppression.
 Because they are systems.
-They have figureheads, but they are not the individuals themselves.
+They have figureheads, but those individuals are not solely responsible for the institutions they represent.
 We need to address the root of our problems and the crises we face today.
 We need to look back at our history, and we need to look forward toward our future.